fullcontact/fullcontact-objc/README.md

 To run fullcontact-objcTest, simply locate the `TestContstants.h` file in the fullcontact-objcTest project and insert your API key as the value for `kAPIKey`.
 After doing this you can run tests for both iOS and OSX architectures.

 *Note that Card Reader tests only function for the iOS platform at this time.*

+##Need Help - No Problem!
+We're always available to help in any way we can.
+Check out our [Support Page](http://support.fullcontact.com) to access our Knowledge Base or contact our Support group.

+##Got an Idea?
+We love ideas!
+Submit your ideas, suggestions, or feedback on our [API Developer Forum](http://support.fullcontact.com/forums/187136-api-developer-forum) or fork our repo.
+We review pull requests regularly and look forward to seeing what you come up with!

 ## License